zpok3/Waters-of-Life/README.md

 >Press any key to continue . . .

 11. Exit out of the command prompt
-12. **FPS Limiters:** I recommend capping your FPS to `60` or lower.
-For a list of recommended FPS limiters, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters)
+12. **FPS Limiters:** I recommend capping your FPS to `60` or if you want to be really safe, limit to `50`.
+For a list of recommended FPS limiters and how to set them up, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#RecommendedLimiters)
 13. If you would like to play at above 60 FPS, install [Fallout Stutter Remover](https://www.nexusmods.com/fallout3/mods/8886) and [this ini preset](https://github.com/zpok3/Waters-of-Life/releases/download/v.1.0/fsr.high.fps.preset.7z) for it
 14. By default `fMaximumFPS` is set to 144, you can run a benchmark in Point Lookout or something to find where you should set this to
 15. **DXVK:** Version 2.3 of DXVK requires a GPU that supports Vulkan 1.3 - for information on which version to choose, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#DXVK) - this is **Required** if you have an AMD GPU.
 I've already enabled OneTweak and set the game to windowed in `FalloutCustom.ini` so all you have to do is enable DXVK in the left pane of MO2 once you've figured out which version is best for you.